 Fix Invalid or Misspelled ARIA Attributes

-Misspelled ARIA attributes are completely ignored by assistive technologies, making your accessibility efforts invisible.
+Misspelled ARIA attributes are ignored by assistive technologies, making your accessibility efforts invisible.

 What's Happening